Wait just one second!! Who knew that the coffee machine could be so versatile? Here are some coffee pot cooking ideas that do not involve coffee.

 That hot plate on your coffee burner is such a nifty little grill.

-9. Coffee Maker Plate Can Make The Best Nutella Pancakes
+9. Coffee Pot Plates Can Make the Best Nutella Pancakes

 Start the coffee maker and put a small piece of butter on the coffee maker plate.
-Mix flour, milk, egg, and salt smooth.
+Mix flour, milk, egg, and salt smoothly.

 Transfer the pancake to a platter and continue with more butter and the remaining batter.
 Turn off the coffee maker when finished.